FatulM/shamsi_date/README.md

   print(format2(g1));
   // prints: 10/01/2013

-  // DO NOT use formatter for accessing year, month or other properties of date objects
+  // DO NOT use formatter for accessing year, month or other properties
-  // they are available as getters on date objects
+  // of date objects they are available as getters on date objects
-  // INCORRECT EXAMPLE:
-  final int ty1 = int.parse(Jalali.now().formatter.yyyy); // INCORRECT, DO NOT USE THIS
+  // INCORRECT EXAMPLE, DO NOT USE THIS: final int ty1 = int.parse(Jalali.now().formatter.yyyy); // INCORRECT
   // use this:
   final int ty2 = Jalali.now().year; // correct
-  // also using toString() for showing dates on UI is not recommended, use custom formatter.
+  // also using toString() for showing dates on UI is not recommended,
+  // use custom formatter.

   // comparing dates
   print(j1 > j2); // -> false